 Hi!

-I’m Mahé, a Security Engineer working at Isovalent.
+I’m Mahé, a Security Engineer working at Isovalent (now acquired by Cisco).

 I was previously an R&D security engineer at Quarkslab working on Kubernetes security and vulnerability research, doing a bit of fuzzing.
 Before that I also worked at Flowdesk, a fintech startup, as a devops.
-I hope you’ll find some interesting content here!
+I hope you’ll find some interesting content here, some articles are links to my published work, and others are more or less finished notes on technical topics.

 Introduction to Tetragon: real-time observability and security based on eBPF